14000 Due Process and Release of Information

 The review occurs within 30 calendar days from the date APS receives the perpetrator’s request, unless one of the following circumstances applies:

-- The designated perpetrator calls the reviewer no later than two days before the date of the scheduled review to request the review be postponed because he or she has not received the case record yet.
+• The designated perpetrator calls the reviewer no later than two days before the date of the scheduled review to request the review be postponed, because he or she did not receive the case record yet.

 If court proceedings are involved, APS postpones the review until the court proceedings are completed.

-If the designated perpetrator requests the review be postponed due to not having received a copy of the case record, the reviewer emails DFPS Records to ask that the original request be expedited.
+If the designated perpetrator requests the review be postponed because he or she did not receive a copy of the case record, the reviewer emails DFPS Records to ask that the original request be expedited.

 APS makes a good faith effort to conduct the review within the 30-calendar-day time frame.
 However, failure to do so does not cancel the review or reverse the finding.

-See 14331 Requesting an Administrative Review in Non-EMR Cases.
+See 14331 Requesting an Administrative Review in Due Process Cases.

 At the administrative review, the designated perpetrator may do any or all of the following:

-- Have DFPS provide a certified interpreter, if the perpetrator does not speak English or has a hearing impairment, or provide his or her own interpreter.
+• Have DFPS provide a certified interpreter, if the perpetrator does not speak English, has a hearing impairment, or provides his or her own interpreter.

 DFPS Rules, 40 TAC §705.1307(a)